FlatlinerDOA/OpenQ/README.md

 - The message MUST be valid JSON.
 - The first member MUST be a "type" string which MUST NOT be null or empty.
+- The message MAY have a member named "qid" which represents the monotonically incremented number in the queue, if specified this will be verified to be the next number in the queue (if not the enqueue will fail).
 - The entire message MUST be less than [65KiB](http://en.wikipedia.org/wiki/Kibibyte).

 ## Reserved SimpleQ Message Types

-### Success message
+### Standard Response

-This is a success message that always accompanies a HTTP 200 response from an SimpleQ server.
+This is a success that always accompanies a HTTP 200 response from an SimpleQ server.

 ### Response body:
 <pre>